 You will have to input some raw data into the paint calculator.
 It includes:

 - Room dimensions — You need to type in the length, width, and height of the room you are going to paint.
-If your room has a different shape than a rectangular cuboid, you can also input the surface area directly into the paint estimator.
+If your room has a different shape than a rectangular cuboid, you can also input the surface area directly into the paint estimator (our area calculator can assist you here).
 The value calculated automatically takes into account only the walls.